learnwithgurpreet/learnwithgurpreet.com/src/posts/2023/world-wide-waste.md

 title: 'World Wide Waste'
 date: '2023-09-11'
 eleventyExcludeFromCollections: false
-description: Digital is Physical, it is quite important to understand whatever you download/upload on web is all impacting our planet earth
+excerpt: Digital is Physical, it is quite important to understand whatever you download/upload on web is all impacting our planet earth
 tags:
   - 'Sustainability'
 ---